 By the completion of this course, successful students will be able to:

-1. Describe how Machine Learning helps to create models that understand a large amount of data
+Describe how Machine Learning helps to create models that understand a large amount of data.

-2. Learn how to acquire and prepare data for Machine Learning models
+Learn how to acquire and prepare data for Machine Learning models.

-3. Explore Machine Learning oriented practical applications of scientific libraries such as SciKit-Learn and Keras
+Explore Machine Learning oriented practical applications of scientific libraries such as SciKit-Learn and Keras.

-4. Identify learning applications, formulation of learning tasks as computational problems, and methods designed to solve these problems
+Identify learning applications, formulation of learning tasks as computational problems, and methods designed to solve these problems.

-5. Design and implement methods for problems in pattern recognition, system identification or predictive analysis
+Design and implement methods for problems in pattern recognition, system identification or predictive analysis.

-6. Apply Machine Learning methods and algorithms in the context of real-world problems
+Apply Machine Learning methods and algorithms in the context of real-world problems.

-7. Complete a capstone project to show proficiency with the Python programming language
+Complete a capstone project to show proficiency with the Python programming language.

 Introduction to the Course